AJnsm/Stator/README.md

     * `distinctDeviatingStates.png`: The characteristic states embedded in PCA coordinates.
     * `distinctDeviatingStates_dendrogram.png`: The characteristic states embedded in PCA coordinates, in a dendrogram.
 * `plots/`
-    * `.png`: figures with basic QC metrics.
+    * `.png`: Figures with basic QC metrics.
 * `reports/`
-    * some reports from Nextflow on resource usage etc.
+    * Some reports from Nextflow on resource usage etc.

 ## Parameters